Mineral railways of Dunfermline: In North British Railway hands

 Getting access to Charlestown from the main line railway network involved the use of the exchange sidings at Colton, west of Dunfermline.
 However the former Elgin line running south from there to Charlestown used the Pittencrieff incline, which was still rope-worked.
-The North British Railway Act of 1863 authorised a new line by-passing it.
+The North British (Edinburgh, Dunfermline and Perth) Railway Act 1863 (26 & 27 Vict. c. ccxiii) authorised a new line by-passing it.
 The new line left the Nethertown line at Liggar's Bridge (at a junction called Elbowend Junction) and continued eastwards, passing round the south and then northwards past the east side of Dunfermline, turning east again to join the Dunfermline to Cowdenbeath line at Townhill Junction.
 This new line opened during the first half of 1865.
 The Pittencrieff incline continued in use nonetheless, serving Baldridge Pit, until 1875.
 The new line was the basis of the later Dunfermline and Queensferry Railway approach to Dunfermline, but at this stage it was a mineral railway only.

 The West of Fife line had been engineered by Thomas Bouch, who had made a name for himself building low-cost railways, avoiding expensive and—he argued—unnecessary engineering features.
 From 1875 the North British Railway found it necessary to regrade and reconstruct much of the original sections of the West of Fife line.